By Michele Nations | Special to the Index

 We have also added an audio-visual system, which was partially funded by the Brazos Foundation, in the community room.
 We are always looking for other new ways and things to do to help the FOBDL grow and provide even more support for the library.

 One opportunity is to sell raffle tickets for an iPad that will allow library patrons to read digital books.
-Tickets are available from members of the Friends of the Library (FOL) and the Boyce Ditto Public Library (2300 SE Martin Luther King Junior Street) for the Apple iPad mini with the
+Tickets are available from members of the Friends of the Library (FOL) and the Boyce Ditto Public Library (2300 SE Martin Luther King Junior Street) for the Apple iPad mini with the special cellular capability.
+Tickets are a $5 each or 3 tickets for $10 from FOL members and at the library,

 There’s not much time left.
 The drawing for the iPad mini, valued at $459, will take place on Nov.
 19 at 8:00 p.m. in the library’s meeting room.